aceberg/ForAuth/README.md

     -p 8801:8801 \ # Config port
     aceberg/forauth
 ```
 Then open Config page in browser and set up Auth and Target app.

+Example [docker-compose-auth.yml](https://github.com/aceberg/WatchYourPorts/blob/main/docker-compose-auth.yml) for [WatchYourPorts](https://github.com/aceberg/WatchYourPorts).
+This should work with other apps too.

 ## Config